Sketches from the 2020 Democratic National Convention

 A crude repurposed image showing a third wave, with my moniker cropped out, appeared in wide circulation on various social media platforms in May, 2020.
 It appears someone with some knowledge of image editing software duplicated the recession wave, added a third wave by colouring it rather fluorescent green and replacing the wording to climate change.
 In doing so unfortunately, my signature, or moniker as cartoonists call it, was deleted out.
 It was on its way to being meme-ified – unsourced and unsigned, the bane of editorial cartooning.
 I believe the flag in this example is Argentina’s.
-I thought the idea behind modification was a pretty good one, but the crop job wasn’t great and the flag of Argentina only caused confusion on an idea that could work for anyone around the world.
-So it was then that I decided to remove the flag and create an authorized version bearing my signature.
-Here it is:

 But it seems someone else in another corner of the planet, Ricardo Hurtubia, a teacher from Santiago, Chile, had added a third wave as early as April 4!
 Good on him for keeping my moniker in there.
 News to me by the time July rolled around:

 con mis fantásticas habilidades para Power Point, he logrado esta obra de arte luego de un día entero de trabajo

 (broma 😜, pero el mensaje de fondo va en serio🙁) pic.twitter.com/qPrmSaneRy

 In September, 2020, this beautiful hand drawn rendering was flagged by someone in Venezuela on Twitter.
 This is an example of the old saying, “Imitation is the sincerest form of flattery.”
 Thank you Alejandro!